Santiago: Geography

+Features

-Satellite image of Santiago taken by Landsat 8 on 24 October 2014.
+Satellite image of Santiago taken in 2022.

 The city lies in the center of the Santiago Basin, a large bowl-shaped valley consisting of broad and fertile lands surrounded by mountains.
 The city has a varying elevation, gradually increasing from 400 m in the western areas to more than 700 m in the eastern areas.
 Santiago's international airport, in the west, lies at an altitude of 474 m.
-Plaza Baquedano, near the center, lies at 570 m.
+The historic center, Plaza de Armas, lies at 565 m.
 Estadio San Carlos de Apoquindo, at the eastern edge of the city, has an elevation of 960 m.

-The Santiago Basin is part of the Intermediate Depression and is remarkably flat, interrupted only by a few "island hills;" among them are Cerro Renca, Cerro Blanco, and Cerro Santa Lucía.
+The Santiago Basin is part of the Intermediate Depression and is remarkably flat, interrupted only by a few "island hills"; among them are Cerro Renca, Cerro Blanco, and Cerro Santa Lucía.
 The basin is approximately 80 km in a north–south direction and 35 km from east to west.
 The Mapocho River flows through the city.

 The city is flanked by the main chain of the Andes to the east and the Chilean Coastal Range to the west.
 On the north, it is bordered by the Cordón de Chacabuco, a mountain range of the Andes.
 At the southern border lies the Angostura de Paine, an elongated spur of the Andes that almost reaches the coast.

 The mountain range immediately bordering the city on the east is known as the Sierra de Ramón, which was formed due to tectonic activity of the San Ramón Fault.
 This range reaches 3296 meters at Cerro de Ramón.
 The Sierra de Ramón represents the "Precordillera" of the Andes.
 20 km further east is the even larger Cordillera of the Andes, which has mountains and volcanoes that exceed 6000 m and on which some glaciers are present.
 The tallest is the Tupungato mountain at 6570 m.
 Other mountains include Tupungatito, San José, and Maipo.
 Cerro El Plomo is the highest mountain visible from Santiago's urban area.

 During recent decades, urban growth has outgrown the boundaries of the city, expanding to the east up the slopes of the Andean Precordillera.
 In areas such as La Dehesa, Lo Curro, and El Arrayan, urban development is present at over 1,000 meters of altitude.

 The natural vegetation of Santiago is made up of a thorny woodland of Vachellia caven (also known as Acacia caven and espinillo) and Prosopis chilensis in the west and an association of Vachellia caven and Baccharis paniculata in the east around the Andean foothills.